Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Embedding Deep Serial Number in DNNs

-In this paper, without loss of generality, we focus on exploring DSN applications on computer vision tasks.
-We consider using a 0/1 bit pattern as the SN.
-To activate DNN, user needs to stamp the valid SN pattern on the correct position.
-We give a more formal definition as follows.
-Let $\hat{k}$ represent the SN pattern to be embedded into the DNN.
+In this section, we discuss the serial number space Following the settings in previous work, \cite{li2019piracy}, stakeholders $O$ use their private key to sign some known versifiers $V$, e.g., $O$'s the company name and a timestamp, $Encrypt (O_{pri},v) = sig$, where the signature $sig$ is a bit sequence that will be used to deterministically generate the serial number.
+In this paper, we focus on exploring DSN applications for computer vision tasks and consider using a 0/1 bit pattern as the SN.
+To activate DNN, the user needs to stamp the valid SN pattern on the correct position.
+Let $\hat{k}$ represent the SN pattern to be embedded in the DNN.
 Let $x$ be an input image and $x^* = x \oplus \hat{k}$ be the image stamped with SN.
-Note that $\hat{k}$, $x$ and $x^*$ have the same dimension.
-Let $x_{i,j}$ be the normalized pixel value of x at point $(i,j) (0<x_{i,j}<1)$, and $x^*_{i,j}$ be the pixel value of SN stamped image at same point.
-Let $\hat{k}_{i,j}$ be the pixel value of SN at point $(i,j)$, which can be either $1,0$ or $-1$.
-Then we have
+Note that $\hat{k}$, $x$ and $x^*$ have the same dimension. $x_{i,j}$ is the normalized pixel value of x at point $(i,j) (0<x_{i,j}<1)$, and $x^*_{i,j}$ is the pixel value of SN stamped image at the same point. $\hat{k}_{i,j}$ is the pixel value of SN at point $(i,j)$, which can be either $1,0$ or $-1$.
+We then have the following mapping function:

-The SN pattern is defined as the 0/1 pattern at pixels where $\hat{k}_{i,j} \neq -1$.
-Through embedding SN into the input images $X$, we do not need to modify the structure of the original DNNs to verify the entered SN, which greatly expands the application scenarios of DSN.
-Also, by putting the SN on the less important position such as corners of the image, the small SN pattern will not impact the original input signals.
-Following the similar idea, we can design special SN patterns for other domains, such as nature language process, speech recognition, etc.
+The SN pattern is defined as the 0/1 pattern in pixels where $\hat{k}_{i,j} \neq -1$.
+When the SN is placed in a less important position, such as the corners of the image, the small SN pattern will not affect the original input signals.